-The nutrition advice from the Center for Better Health and Nutrition is great for the entire family, no matter what you weigh.
+The nutrition advice from the Center for Better Health and Nutrition is great for the entire family.
 Ideally, the entire family will go on this journey together.
-If everyone in the family is trying to be the healthiest they can be your child will not feel alone.
+If everyone in the family is trying to be the healthiest they can be, your child will not feel alone.